The bridge between diagnosis and daily life.

 ⚡ TRAILBLAZERS — early testers helping shape what works in the real world.

-💡 ADVOCATES + PARTNERS — help amplify the mission, expand access, and build the bridge at scale.
+💡 ADVOCATES + PARTNERS — People and organizations helping expand access, strengthen the mission, and build this bridge at scale.

 What MiM is not